DVillers77/JAVASCRIPT-PROJECTS/README.md

   **responsiveness** through extensive use of `vw` units and media queries; and **JavaScript event handling** for the contact form modal, featuring a function to close the form when the user clicks off of it.

+#### **Step 469: CODE TESTING ASSIGNMENT** 🧪

+- **Date**: October 15, 2025
+- **Objective**: Conduct a systematic "destructive testing" exercise on the `sample_portfolio.js`, `sample_index.html`, and `sample_portfolio.css` files.
+  This involves deleting an unfamiliar line of code from each file, observing the resulting change in the browser, and then restoring the file to its original working state.
+- **Outcome**: This process confirms the precise function of key code elements across all three languages (structure, style, and behavior), solidifying understanding before beginning the portfolio implementation.